-GETI 2018 is engaging with the World Mission Conference’s theme Moving in the Spirit: Called to Transforming Discipleship.
+GETI 2018 is engaging with the Conference on World Mission and Evangelism’s theme Moving in the Spirit: Called to Transforming Discipleship.
 The student participants will explore together on how the Gospel is translated into their different cultures and contexts, and on ways in which they feel called and moved by the Spirit to transform the world.
-The reflection thereon will be part of a blended study process, which will commence by an e-learning phase a couple of months prior to the event, allowing the student body to familiarise with each other, the purpose and subjects of the programme.
-This process will be pursued on-site in guided student groups, as well as through the engagement with the local context and the World Mission Conference.
+The reflection thereon will be part of a blended study process, which will commence by an e-learning phase a couple of months prior to the event, allowing the student body to familiarize with each other, the purpose and subjects of the programme.
+This process will be pursued on-site in guided student groups, as well as through the engagement with the local context and the Conference on World Mission and Evangelism.

-The venue of the World Mission Conference and GETI 2018, Arusha in Tanzania, lends itself for a first-hand experience in one of the most vibrant contexts of world Christianity.
+The venue of the Conference on World Mission and Evangelism and of GETI 2018, Arusha in Tanzania, lends itself for a first-hand experience in one of the most vibrant contexts of world Christianity.
 In this unique study environment GETI 2018 will offer opportunities for learning contemporary trends in ecumenism, for sharing experiences in a diverse student community and for celebrating the diverse contributions of young people to the ecumenical pilgrimage of justice and peace.

 Help spread the word.
 Download and print the GETI 2018 poster